-Epinephrine Injection should be protected from exposure to light.
+General: Epinephrine Injection should be protected from exposure to light.
 Do not remove vial from carton until ready to use.
 The solution should not be used if it is pinkish or darker than slightly yellow or if it contains a precipitate.

 Epinephrine is readily destroyed by alkalies and oxidizing agents.
 In the latter category are oxygen, chlorine, bromine, iodine, permanganates, chromates, nitrites, and salts of easily reducible metals, especially iron.